 Everyone has a different tolerance to heat stress.
 This is affected by age, fitness and specific medical conditions and personal adaptation to the heat.
 If you work in a hot environment continuously for several weeks you will become more proficient at working in the heat (acclimatized).

-The legislative requirements regarding work in the heat vary by province.
-Some provinces have no maximum heat exposure limits while others such as British Columbia have specific regulations.
+The legislative requirements regarding work in the heat vary by Country, State and Province.
+Some Jurisdictions have no maximum heat exposure limits while others such as British Columbia, Canada have specific regulations.

 Let’s try to keep it simple!

 Working in the heat can be deadly!
-All the Canadian Provinces have the requirement that the employer take reasonable precautions for the safety of the worker.
-And workers across Canada have the right to refuse unsafe work.
-If you feel faint, lightheaded, uncoordinated or ill at any time let your boss know and rest in a cool airconditioned area if possible.
+The United States, Europe and Canada all have the requirement that the employer take reasonable precautions for the safety of the worker.
+All workers across Canada the United States and Europe have the right to refuse unsafe work.
+If you feel faint, lightheaded, uncoordinated or ill at any time let your boss know and rest in a cool shaded or airconditioned area.
 Heat stress can quickly escalate to heat stroke which can put your life in danger.
-Even if you feel fine check in with the other people in your area to make sure they are okay.
+Check in with the other people in your area to make sure they are okay.
 Drink plenty of water while working and continue to drink water even when you are off work to make sure your internal water supplies are topped up for the next day.

 A simple way of assessing workers exposure to heat stress has been developed in Ontario.
 The scale uses the Humidex which is a Canadian innovation which uses the temperature and the humidity to create a number that reflects the perceived temperature.
-Any levels above 30 will lead to discomfort for healthy adults and safety measures such as taking frequent breaks that increase in time with increasing temperature and the drinking of plenty of water.
+Any levels above 30 will lead to discomfort for healthy adults.
+At this level safety measures such as taking frequent breaks that increase in time with increasing temperature and the drinking of plenty of water should be put in place.
+At humidex levels above 35 a hot weather plan should be implemented.
 At levels above 40 all unnecessary activity should be stopped.

 See the Occupational Health Clinics for Ontario Workers for a great humidex calculator that also gives some basic safety measures to follow when the temperature gets hot.